 Candidates for a certificate or degree are expected to attend commencement exercises.
 In unusual circumstances, a candidate may be excused by the Registrar.
 Students who receive any form of financial aid or scholarship assistance from Ranger College are expected to participate in commencement exercises.
-Students who participate in commencement exercises will be exempt (unless they otherwise wish to improve their grade) from the traditional final examinations during the appropriate semester of graduation.
+Students will receive a cap, gown, cords (if applicable), and diploma.